 Pandora has since launched Stories, a marketing tool similar to Genius’ Behind the Lyrics, in which artists can give narrative and deeper insights into tracks.
-It also announced a new podcasting service, which will use a new recommendation engine called the Podcast Genome Project.
-A series of podcasts on Marvel’s Avengers superheroes is scheduled to launch later this year.
+It also has shifted into podcasting, which looks to be the next battleground for all of the key music streaming services.

 We have collected data and statistics on Pandora’s revenue, profit and usage.
 Read on below to find out more.